 Use the back of a wooden spoon to help the custard pass through the small holes.

-Once you’ve done this, you’ve completed the first stage of the Peanut Butter Ice Cream Cake.
+Once you’ve done this, you’ve completed the first stage of this amazing dessert.
 This will need to chill in the refrigerator for at least 6 hours, or even better, overnight.

 AN OREO COOKIE CRUST IS DELICIOUS

 Of course, you can make the crust with any cookie you like.

 A peanut butter cookie, such as a Nutter Butter, would be delicious.
 Simply pulverize about 18 to 20 cookies, add some melted butter and vanilla, and the press into the base of a 9-inch springform pan.

 But we think a good ole Oreo cookie crust just can’t be beat with this amazing ice cream cake.
 And you don’t even have to remove the cream filling of the cookies!